Minje Kim, Ph.D.

 Ph.D.
 Students

 Intro: Tsun-An joined my group in 2022 at IU, but then he moved with me to UIUC.
-He is knowledgeable in the ML literature, such as transfer learning, metric learning, and causal inference.
-With me, he started to focus on advancing speech separation using language models and the personalization concept.
+He is knowledgeable in the ML literature, including transfer learning, metric learning, and causal inference, which he developed during his tenure at Academia Sinica in Taiwan.
+For the PhD study, he started to focus on advancing speech separation using language models, the personalization concept, and generative methods.

 Homepage: https://alexiehta.github.io